 - BAE326: Human Resources Management

 - PSE302: Brain and Behaviour

-- PSE310: History of Psychology
+- PSE310: Origins of Psychology

 - PSE324: Cross-Cultural Psychology

 - PSE328: Group Dynamics

 - PSE330: Introduction to Abnormal Psychology

 - PSE332: Introduction to Interviewing and Counselling

 - PSE334: Introduction to Human Sexuality

 - PSE342: Emotion and motivation

 - PSE344: Sensation and Perception

 - PSE346: Persuasion and Influence

 - PSE347: Positive Psychology

 - PSE350: Advanced Research Methods

 - PSE352: Advanced Statistical Analysis for the Behavioural Sciences

 - PSE360: Human Development through the Lifespan

 - PSE370: Recruitment and Selection

 - PSE380: Psychology and Philosophy of Religious Conflicts

 - PSE410: Psychology, Morality, and Ethics

 - PSE413: Foundations of Evidence-based Therapies

 - PSE415: Tests and Measures

 - PSE426: Advanced Cognitive Psychology

 - PSE430: Stress

+- PSE440: Forensic Psychology

 - PSE444: Sports Psychology

 - PSE450: Advanced Social Psychology

 - PSE462: Human Factors in Applied Military Science

 - PSE464: Directed Studies in Psychology

 - PSE465: Directed Studies in Leadership

 - PSE470: Evolutionary Psychology

-- SOE320: Sociology of the Armed Forces

-Note 2 - A minimum of one credit, chosen from the optional courses, must be at the 400-level.
+- A minimum of one credit, chosen from the optional courses, must be at the 400-level.
 (Students may take up to two credits as optional programme courses from St-Lawrence College or Queen's University, with the approval of the head of the department).

-Note 3 - Courses are for senior students, with approval from the head of the department.
+- 3 Courses are for senior students, with approval from the head of the department.